github/opensource.guide/_articles/starting-a-project.md

 ### What does "open source" mean?

-When a project is open source, that means **anybody is free to use, study, modify, and distribute your project for any purpose.** These permissions are enforced through [an open source license](https://opensource.org/licenses).
+When a project is an open-source, that means **anybody is free to use, study, modify, and distribute your project for any purpose.** These permissions are enforced through [an open-source license](https://opensource.org/licenses).

 Open source is powerful because it lowers the barriers to adoption and collaboration, allowing people to spread and improve projects quickly.
-Also because it gives users a potential to control their own computing, relative to closed source.
+Also because it gives users the potential to control their computing, relative to closed source.
 For example, a business using open source software has the option to hire someone to make custom improvements to the software, rather than relying exclusively on a closed source vendor's product decisions.

 _Free software_ refers to the same set of projects as _open source_.
-Sometimes you'll also see [these terms](https://en.wikipedia.org/wiki/Free_and_open-source_software) combined as "free and open soruce software" (FOSS) or "free, libre, and open source software" (FLOSS). _Free_ and _libre_ refer to freedom, [not price](#does-open-source-mean-free-of-charge).
+Sometimes you'll also see [these terms](https://en.wikipedia.org/wiki/Free_and_open-source_software) combined as "free and open-source software" (FOSS) or "free, libre, and open-source software" (FLOSS). _Free_ and _libre_ refer to freedom, [not price](#does-open-source-mean-free-of-charge).

-### Why do people open source their work?
+### Why do people open-source their work?

 <aside markdown="1" class="pquote">
   <img src="https://avatars.githubusercontent.com/kentcdodds?s=180" class="pquote-avatar" alt="avatar">